Dynamical vertex approximation for the attractive Hubbard model: Numerical results: The 3D model out of half-filling

 The determination of the ordering temperature ($T_c$) for the different second-order phase transitions in D$\Gamma$A implies a simultaneous definition of the associated critical properties.
 This is necessary, because $T_c$ is computed, similarly as in DMFT, through the divergence of the corresponding static susceptibility $\chi$ and the correlation length $\xi$.
 However, differently from the DMFT case, where their critical behavior [$\chi(T) = (T- T_c)^{-\gamma}$, $\xi = (T- T_c)^{-\nu}$] is known {\sl a priori}, being purely mean-field ($\gamma=1, \nu =\frac{1}{2}$), the non-local spatial correlations captured by the D$\Gamma$A modify it considerably, yielding\cite{Rohringer2011} larger values of both critical exponents in $d=3$.
 In practice, the determination of $T_c$ in D$\Gamma$A is performed by fitting the numerical data of $\chi$ in the proximity of the transition, i.e., where the value of $\chi$ and $\xi$ are large enough to allow to enter the critical region (but still in the range numerically treatable in the momentum grid of the calculation).

 In particular, when $T\sim T_c$ and $q \sim Q$, the susceptibility will be expressed as :

-where $Q= (\mathbf{0},0)$ for the particle-particle channel, while for the charge sector $Q = (\boldsymbol{\Pi} - \boldsymbol{\delta}(n),0)$, with $\boldsymbol{\delta}(n)$ being different from zero in a very narrow region of filling values where incommensurate order occurs \cite{sergioC1993}.
+where $Q= (\mathbf{0},0)$ for the particle-particle channel, while for the charge sector $Q = (\boldsymbol{\Pi} - \boldsymbol{\delta}(n),0)$, with $\boldsymbol{\delta}(n)$ being different from zero in a very narrow region of filling values where incommensurate order occurs \cite{sergioC1993}, and we have a splitting of the susceptibility peak into multiple peaks, accordingly to the multiplicity of $\boldsymbol{\Pi} - \boldsymbol{\delta}(n)$.
 Eq.(\ref{coherence:l}) can be exploited, thus, to compute the correlation length via a fit of the numerical data in momentum space.
 This way, the temperature-dependence of both $\chi$ and $\xi$ is determined, and, subsequently used to evaluate the critical exponents and the critical temperature within D$\Gamma$A.

-We recall, in this respect, that previous D$\Gamma$A studies\cite{Rohringer2011,rohringer2018diagrammatic} for the repulsive Hubbard model in $3d$ have yielded a plausible reduction of the antiferromagnetic ordering temperature ($T_N$) and values of the critical exponents ($\gamma \sim 1.4$, $\nu \sim 0.7$, see Table \ref{tab:exps}) arguably consistent with the $3d$-Heisenberg universality class (the expected one).
+We recall, in this respect, that previous D$\Gamma$A studies\cite{Rohringer2011,rohringer2018diagrammatic} for the repulsive Hubbard model in $3d$ have yielded a plausible reduction of the antiferromagnetic ordering temperature ($T_N$) and values of the critical exponents ($\gamma \sim 1.4$, $\nu \sim 0.7$, see Table \ref{tab:exps}) arguably consistent with the $3d$-Heisenberg universality class\cite{zinn1996quantum} (the expected one).
 Similar results have been obtained\cite{Antipov2014,Hirschmeier2015} with other diagrammatic extensions of DMFT, as the Dual Fermion, both for the CDW transition of the Falicov-Kimball in different dimensions, in good agreement with Ising universality class, and, again, for the AF transition of the $3d$ Hubbard model, giving exponents close to the Heisenberg model ones.

 Therefore we would expect that the D$\Gamma$A applied to the AHM would also yield critical exponents numerically consistent with the exact ones for the corresponding universality classes.
 As we are considering here the case of a not half-filled (i.e., non particle-hole symmetric) AHM, the SC and the CDW transition are no longer degenerate: the expected universality classes are, thus $3d$-XY ($\gamma \simeq 1.32 $; $\nu \simeq 0.67 $) for the SC transition and $3d$-Ising ($\gamma \simeq 1.23 $; $\nu \simeq 0.63$) for the CDW \cite{zinn1996quantum}.